binpash/dish/README.md

 # DiSh: Dynamic Shell-Script Distribution

 > _A system for scaling out POSIX shell scripts on distributed file systems._
-> _Part of the PaSh project, which is hosted by the [Linux Foundation](https://linuxfoundation.org/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases/)._
+> _DiSh is part of the PaSh project, which is hosted by the [Linux Foundation](https://linuxfoundation.org/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases/)._

 DiSh builds heavily on and extends [PaSh](https://github.com/binpash/pash) (command annotations, compiler infrastructure, and JIT orchestration).